uc-cdis/gen3-helm/docs/fence_usersync_job.md

 # S3 user.yaml Setup {#s3-setup}
 Please see [this](https://github.com/uc-cdis/fence/blob/master/docs/user.yaml_guide.md) documentation that details user.yaml formatting.

 You can pull this file from an S3 bucket that is set in the `.Values.usersync.userYamlS3Path` field.
-Then input the iam credentials for a user that has read access to the specified S3 bucket in the `.Values.secrets.awsAccessKeyId` and `.Values.secrets.awsSecretAccessKey` fields.
+Then input the IAM credentials for a user that has read access to the specified S3 bucket in the `.Values.secrets.awsAccessKeyId` and `.Values.secrets.awsSecretAccessKey` fields.

 You can utilize a local secret to avoid pasting credentials in the values.yaml file.
 Just set `.global.aws.useLocalSecret.enabled` to true and supply your secret name.